Horizon 7.0 AT Treadmill Review

 By Simon Gould

-The Horizon 7.0 AT is a budget treadmill and part of the studio series by Horizon Fitness.
+The Horizon 7.0 AT is a feature rich treadmill and part of the studio series by Horizon Fitness.
 They're designed to enable you to take, on demand or live fitness classes.
 These are apps that you can access, for a small fee, that will have an instructor running on a treadmill with you and encouraging you as you exercise.

 These classes are becoming a very popular way of working out with more and more people doing them.
 They're good because you feel like you're running with someone and not on your own.
 The 7.0 AT doesn't come with a tablet and no other treadmills do, everyone has their own.
 You connect your tablet to the machine using Bluetooth, then you can enjoy the apps like Peloton and Zwift.